Delaware Memory Care Facilities

 • Is continuing care and aging in place possible in the community?

-Delaware Dementia Care Amenities
+Delaware Memory Care Amenities

 The amenities provided at dementia care homes in Delaware are dependent on location, price, and what other services (if any) are offered.
 For example, some Alzheimer's care homes are located in a ward that is a branch of a traditional nursing home or assisted living center.
 On different occasions, the senior living center is 100 percent dedicated to dementia and Alzheimer's care.